Manolo Gabbiadini: Southampton sign £14m Napoli striker

 "The facilities that I have seen here are an incredible level - top-level standards even for Serie A. These are the sort of facilities that make you want to come here."

-Gabbiadini has not started a Serie A match for the Naples side since November.
+Gabbiadini has not started a Serie A match for the Naples side since November, but scored in a Coppa Italia victory over Spezia in January and has three goals in his past three games, including two appearances off the bench.

+The forward started his career at Atalanta, playing 26 games and having a loan spell at Cittadella in Serie B.

+In the summer of 2012 he joined Juventus in a co-ownership deal with Atalanta, but never played a game for the Turin side and was loaned out to Bologna before leaving for Sampdoria in 2013.

 Premier League transfer tracker